 - Provide ample crawling space: It is time to move that furniture and roll out the rug.
 Your baby would love to crawl and the more he crawls, the better his muscles prepare for important activities such as walking.
 Give your baby adequate space to exercise his crawling skills.
 Baby proof the house to ensure maximum safety.

 - Assist pull to stand: Get your baby a push car that is heavy enough to support the baby’s weight.
 The infant can pull to stand with the help of the car.
 The baby may, however, take a few steps in case the car is wheeled and moves easily.
 The American Academy of Paediatrics recommends toy push car and stationary walkers .
 They, however, advise against the use of baby walkers (10).

 - Have meaningful conversations: It is time to cut down on that baby talk a bit and have some useful chat.
 Babies at ten months understand words such as “no” and “go”.
 The more new words you introduce in the little one’s vocabulary, the better is his vocabulary.

 - Play games that nurture: Have an activity schedule where you play games that improve various growth milestones.
-You should also spend time having group activities that can help cut down the baby’s separation anxiety and fear towards strangers.
+You should also have group activities that promote socializing to help reduce the baby’s separation anxiety and fear of strangers.